 Without any coding knowledge, I’ve created similar, albeit less visually pleasing prototypes (again, I love those shortcuts), using a tool called Axure.

-Here’s an example of a a pretty ugly prototype that ended up being the old home page here at Bridging the Gap.
+Here’s an example of a a pretty ugly prototype that ended up being the a really, really old home page here at Bridging the Gap.
 (This is a screen shot from a click-through prototype created in Axure – those yellow icons indicate clickable buttons.)

 At the end of the day, it’s not about the technology you used.
 What “counts” as relevant experience is the putting something visual and tentative in front of people who will actually use the finished product and getting their feedback.

-Learn More About Creating Wireframes (and Use Cases Too)
+How to Learn More About Wireframes (and so much more…)